 A cyanobacteria bloom in California.

-Spirulina benefits are similar to seaweed's although it is a different organism entirely: a microscopic blue-green algae classified as bacteria.
+Spirulina provides similar benefits to seaweeds, but it is a different organism entirely.
+Spirulina is a microscopic blue-green algae classified as bacteria.
 This spiral shaped, vitamin-rich algae has existed since the beginning of life on earth and grows in alkaline water bodies (mostly lakes, ponds & rivers) mostly in warm & sunny climates.

-Its scientific 'bacteria' name is cyanobacteria.
-It is a surprising creature with some plants characteristics: it is chlorophyll-rich and using the sun as an energy source the way plants do (photosynthesis).
-Its prime growth location is climates where maximum sunlight is available.
-It 'blooms' in large green colonies on the water surface, un-managed, it can create havoc for humans and the environment as the blooms can be toxic.
+Spirulina’s scientific ‘bacteria’ name is cyanobacteria.
+It is a surprising creature with some characteristics similar to plants, namely being chlorophyll-rich and using the sun as an energy source the way plants do (photosynthesis).
+It’s prime growth location is climates where maximum sunlight is available.
+Spirulina ‘blooms’ in large green colonies on the water surface, un-managed, it can create havoc for humans and the environment as the blooms can be toxic.

 It is essential to buy Spirulina from a trusted supplier to avoid the dangers associated with its consumption.
 All types of blue-green algae, release toxins when they die and can become contaminated if the environment where they grow is not managed carefully.
 Of these toxins, microcystins are of the greatest concern, because they are toxic to the liver.

 By far the highest source of plant-based protein in existence, Spirulina contains an average of 60% total complete protein.
-All the essential amino-acids in a highly digestible form are there and presented with a better balance of minerals and vitamins than other protein sources.
+All the essential amino-acids, in a highly digestible form, are present and presented with a better balance of minerals and vitamins than other protein sources.

-It is also rich in numerous phytonutrients & antioxidants.
+Spirulina is also rich in numerous phytonutrients & antioxidants.
 Some of these, especially phycocyanin, zeaxanthin, beta-carotene, GLA and iron, have been researched for positive effects on health (see below for more details).
 There is still controversy about its vitamin B12 content.
-Although some still promote Spirulina as a rich source, some studies advocate that it's in a form that cannot be metabolized by humans.
+Although some still promote Spirulina as a rich source, some studies advocate that the B12 is in a form that cannot be metabolized by humans.

 Some of the amino acids present in the algae are known to improve brain function and prevent depression.
 One of them in particular – tryptophan – is used to produce serotonin, an essential compound in dealing with stress, depression, insomnia and neurological disorders.

-Like seaweeds, Spirulina is a good source of bio-available sulfur based compounds (although different ones).
+Like seaweeds, Spirulina is a good source of bio-available sulfur based compounds.
 These play an essential role as we age, lessening weakness, inflammation & pain of the joints/muscles.
-In addition to regulating inflammation response, dietary sulfur is key to the production of glutathione, an essential antioxidant for the prevention of neurodegenerative disorders like Parkinson's & Alzheimer's.
+In addition to regulating inflammation response, dietary sulfur is key to the production of glutathione, an essential antioxidant for the prevention of neurodegenerative disorders like Parkinson’s & Alzheimer’s.

 Spirulina s also one of the richest source of GLA (gamma linolenic acid), an essential fatty acid that also reduce inflammatory symptoms of arthritis and relieve joint pain.
 GLA has also been associated with easing the symptoms of PMS.

-• Studies support this superfood's ability as an integral part of an alimentary regime to correct malnutrition.
+Studies support this superfood’s ability as an integral part of an alimentary regime to correct malnutrition.
+Other health benefits include:

 Nutritional & therapeutic potential